yorick2/Speedy-Slide-Creator/README.md

 # Speedy-Slide-Creator
-A fast way to create multiple slides in a google slide presentation
+A fast way to create multiple slides in a Google Slide presentation

 Create multiple slides from text content, both title slides and body text slides.